straz/artificialtrust/_articles/cyber.md

 The idea of steering wisely goes back as far as civilization itself.

-Our civilization today is grappling with questions about how to regulate Big Tech.
+Our civilization today is grappling with big questions around governance and technology.
+What is the role of Big Tech in supporting or undermining our democracy itself?
+Should Big Tech be regulated, and if so, how?
 Some may cast this as a narrative of *government vs. cyber*.
 Some may see government as the opposite of, or even an opponent of private business.
-Some may cast this as a [zero-sum](../definitions/brakes) contest, where a success for one side is a loss for the other.
+Some may cast this as a [zero-sum](zerosum) contest, where a success for one side is a loss for the other.

 This moment is not a zero-sum contest, and wisdom does not uniquely belong to either our elected officials or our Big Tech executives.